Hubble Space Telescope Imaging Reveals That SN 2015bh Is Much Fainter than Its Progenitor: Discussion

 \subsection{Binary companion or Stellar Cluster}

 In the absence of a light echo, the flattening of the $F814W$ light curve may suggest that SN\,2015bh is fading below the level of a persistent source.
-If we assume a constant rate of decline (in magnitudes) of the CSM-interaction-powered source (see section~\ref{sec:csm}), the late-time $F814W$ light curve would imply a constant underlying source at $M_{F814W} = -7.1$~mag.
-This is consistent with the measured source brightness in 2019 at $M_{F814W} = -7.2\pm0.2$, suggesting that the photometry at this phase is dominated by the flux of the persistent source.
+If we assume a constant rate of decline (in magnitudes) of the CSM-interaction-powered source (see section~\ref{sec:csm}), the late-time $F814W$ light curve would imply a constant underlying source at $M_{F814W} = -7.0$~mag.
+This is consistent with the 2019 brightness at $M_{F814W} = -7.1\pm0.2$, suggesting that the photometry at this phase is dominated by the flux of the persistent source.

-One possibility is that the flux of the persistent source is dominated by the presence of a surviving binary companion.
-This may be expected given the proposed binary origins of SN\,2015bh, and has been claimed previously for two stripped-envelope SN~IIb (SN\,1993J, \citealp{maund04,fox14}; SN\,2011dh, \citealp{folatelli14,maund19}).
-The location in the CMD of the source in 2018 ($t=975$\,days) is similar to that of a $\approx$15~$M_{\odot}$ star evolving across the Hertzsprung gap.
-Finding a companion star at an identical color to the 2017 interaction-powered source is unlikely, as an evolving 15~$M_{\odot}$ star will spend $\lesssim$10$^{5}$~yr in the Hertzsprung gap and $\lesssim$10$^{4}$~yr the observed CMD position, compared to a main-sequence lifetime of $\approx$10$^{7}$~yr \citep[][see tracks in Figure~\ref{fig:cmd_hrd}]{choi16}.
-A companion would then be more likely to still be on the main sequence as an O- or B-type star.
-Any such star $\lesssim$30~$M_{\odot}$ would have $M_{F814W} \gtrsim -6$~mag, too faint to contribute much flux to the persistent source at $F814W$ inferred above.
-A more massive O-type companion at $M_{F814W} = -7.1$~mag would be too blue with $M_{F555W} \approx -7.4$~mag, inconsistent with the 2018 measurement at $M_{F555W} = -7.2$~mag.
-As discussed below, it is possible that the residual flux is instead from a low-mass cluster or star-forming region.
+One possibility is that the flux of the persistent source arises primarily from the binary companion of the progenitor.
+This may be expected given the proposed binary origins of SN\,2015bh and has been claimed previously for two stripped-envelope SN~IIb (SN\,1993J, \citealp{maund04,fox14}; SN\,2011dh, \citealp{folatelli14,maund19}).
+The CMD position in 2018 ($t=975$\,days) is similar to that of a $\approx$15~$M_{\odot}$ star evolving across the Hertzsprung gap (Figure~\ref{fig:cmd_hrd}).

+An evolving 15~$M_{\odot}$ star will spend $\lesssim$10$^{5}$~yr in the Hertzsprung gap and $\lesssim$10$^{4}$~yr the observed CMD position, compared to its main-sequence lifetime of $\approx$10$^{7}$~yr (\citealp{choi16}; see tracks in Figure~\ref{fig:cmd_hrd}).
+For most SNe then, a companion is more likely to still be on the main sequence as an O- or B-type star.
+Any such star $\lesssim$30~$M_{\odot}$ would have $M_{F814W} \gtrsim -6$~mag, too faint to contribute much flux to the persistent $F814W$ source inferred above.
+A more massive O-type companion at $M_{F814W} = -7.1$~mag would be too blue with $M_{F555W} \approx -7.4$~mag, inconsistent with the 2018 measurement at $M_{F555W} = -7.1$~mag.
+Still, a secondary star may plausibly appear in the Hertzsprung gap for binary mass ratios close to one (see, e.g., SN\,1993J, \citealp{maund04}; SN\,2006jc, \citealp{sun20}; SN\,2019yvr \citealp{sun22}).
+Alternatively, a main-sequence companion may appear cooler and more luminous if it is temporarily inflated by interaction with the SN ejection \citep[e.g.,][]{hirai18}.